sonalsai/CTF-Brainrot-Edition/README.md

 ## 🎮 How to Play

 1.  **Start the Challenge**: Click the button on the home page.
-2.  **Find the Flag**: Flags are hidden in the UI, source code, console logs, or environmental variables.
+2.  **Find the Flag**: Flags are hidden in the UI, source code, console logs, network requests, downloadables (images/logs), or environmental variables.
-    - Format: `flag{some_text}`
+    - Format: `flag{some_text}` (in code) but usually you just submit the `some_text` part.
-    - Inputs are case-insensitive.
+    - **Inputs are case-insensitive.**
-    - Spaces are automatically converted to underscores.
+    - Spaces are automatically converted to underscores on submission.
 3.  **Submit**: Enter the flag contents (e.g., `some_text`) into the submission box.
 4.  **Advance**: Solving a level grants you a security token to access the next route.